 Nagash is a powerful wizard, even greater than Teclis by some accounts.
 In game this is reflected by the ability to cast and unbind 8 spells per phase at full health.

 Being a monster, he has a damage table that provides decreasing efficacy of some abilities depending on how many wounds have been allocated to this model.
-At full health he can cast 5 more spells (for a total of 8) with a +3 to the cast/unbind roll, that decreases to 1 more (4 total) and +1 to cast when almost dead.
+At full health he can cast 8 spells with a straight +3 to the cast/unbind roll (good upgrade from previous version).

-In addition, he knows all spells of the faction that he has been added to and can cast as many times as he wants Arcane Bolt even if used by another wizard in the same phase.
+In addition, he knows all spells of the faction that he has been added to and can unbind or dispel as many times as he wants.
 So, for example, when in a Nighthaunt army he knows all spells of the Lore of the Underworlds.

 He has two signature spells, including the most iconic and dreaded Hand of Dust.
 This spell, once cast, is played by taking a dice and hiding it in one’s hand (or behind a container).
 The opponent then has to to guess which hand or container contains the dice.
 If he is correct, nothing happens, if the dice is not there, the selected model is outright slain.
 There’s only few things that are immune from this, like Morathi-Khaine or Gotrek Gurnisson.

-The other spell, Soul Stealer, is a damage dealer based on the enemy’s bravery, able to heal back some wounds to Nagash at the same time.
-It is more useful against low bravery opponents and extremely hard against demons and other high value units.
+The other spell, Soul Stealer, is a damage dealer, able to heal back some wounds to Nagash at the same time.
+It is more reliable than in its previous iteration.

 Nagash is also a Warmaster, meaning that he can be used in any Nighthaunt, Flesh-Eater Courts, Soulblight Gravelords and Ossiarch Bonereapers army without breaking the army coherency rule but also without taking advantage of their allegiance abilities.
 He counts as a general when fielded in those armies even if he is not picked as the main one.
 He knows all spells from those armies, but that is the only thing he can use from those allegiances.